ContainerSSH/containerssh.github.io/docs/reference/upcoming/index.md

 The change is described in the [publicKeyBase64 deprecation notice](/deprecations/publicKeyBase64.md).

-### Multiple log formats
+### Improved logging

-This release also adds the ability to output the logs in text format next to the JSON format.
+This release also adds several improvements to logging.
+You can now log in text and JSON formats to stdout, files, or syslog.
+Each log message contains a unique message code that you can use to look up the details of the specified error.
 The details are described in the [logging reference](logging.md).